'The Young And The Restless' Stars Hype The Action Ahead As JT Situation Causes Chaos In Genoa City [Spoilers]

 — sharon case (@sharonlcase) April 14, 2018

 As the drama with Amelia and JT played out this past week, Heinle chatted with the CBS Los Angeles morning show crew about this tough storyline.
-Heinle says that it was definitely difficult for Victoria to open up to Nikki about JT’s abuse and Amelia says that she’s learned a lot from Young and Restless fans about how often abuse, both emotional and physical, is happening to people these days.
+Heinle says that it was definitely difficult for Victoria to open up to Nikki about JT’s abuse, and Amelia says that she’s learned a lot from Young and Restless fans about how often abuse, both emotional and physical, is happening to people these days.

-Heinle says she’s grateful to everybody who’s been so supportive of the current story and she adds that it’s touched her heart.
+Heinle says she’s grateful to everybody who’s been so supportive of the current story, and she adds that it’s touched her heart.
 Unfortunately, the actress didn’t reveal any Young and Restless spoilers about what happens next.
-Eric Braeden, who plays Victoria’s father Victor Newman, praised her on Twitter for what a great job she did with Friday’s show and he added that Gina Tognoni, who plays Phyllis, was “also damned good” in these recent scenes.
+Eric Braeden, who plays Victoria’s father, Victor Newman, praised her on Twitter for what a great job she did with Friday’s show, and he added that Gina Tognoni, who plays Phyllis, was “also damned good” in these recent scenes.

 Mal Young, the executive producer and head writer for Young and Restless, teased via Twitter that viewers would see the action continue with that same “fateful night” carrying across four episodes.
-So, that means that fans won’t miss a minute of what goes down among the four women as they scramble to deal with this wicked JT situation.
+So, that means fans won’t miss a minute of what goes down among the four women as they scramble to deal with this wicked JT situation.

 Can Victoria, Nikki, Sharon, and Phyllis manage to stay out of trouble when it comes to what happened with JT?
-The Young and the Restless spoilers tease that there are juicy twists and turns on the way as the chaos unfolds and fans are not going to want to miss any of the upcoming action.
+Young and the Restless spoilers tease that there are juicy twists and turns on the way as the chaos unfolds, and fans are not going to want to miss any of the upcoming action.

 The truth comes out which leads to a SHOCKING ending today on #YR pic.twitter.com/7oUuBA1x6s